Congratulations on your recent admission to the USC Thornton School of Music!

 Online Information Sessions for Admitted Students

-Join Kit Bellamy, Associate Director of Graduate Admission to learn more about USC Thornton graduate programs, curricula, cost of attendance, financial aid, and more.
-A brief slide deck will be presented at each session, and attendees will have an opportunity to ask any questions they have.
-Feel free to join any time during the session.
+Join Kit Bellamy, Associate Director of Graduate Admission to learn more about USC Thornton graduate programs, curricula, cost of attendance, financial aid, housing and more.
+A brief slide deck will be presented at most sessions; attendees will have an opportunity to ask questions.
+Dates and times listed below are in the Pacific Standard Time-Zone.
+(Helpful time zone conversion tool here).

 Experience the Thornton School